BredaUniversityResearch/MSPChallenge-Simulation-Example/README.md

 you can now start the [client](https://github.com/BredaUniversityResearch/MSPChallenge-Client) and [join the game session](https://community.mspchallenge.info/wiki/Connecting_to_a_server).
 For a local development setup, just use `localhost` as the server address.

-   * todo: explain how to start the simulation in the client
-   * todo: explain how to see KPIs from the simulation in the client
+To learn more about how to run simulations from the client, I advise you to go through the tutorial which is included in the client itself, also explained [here](https://community.mspchallenge.info/wiki/Basic_features). todo

 # Watchdog program.cs